ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 - Use the `strptime(...)` function to convert the `ts` column from a **factor** to a **date (POSIXct)**.
 You need to specify the format of the date `Year-Month-Day Hour:Minute:Second`
 - Use the `format(...)` function to convert the column from a `Year-Month-Day Hour:Minute:Second` **list** object to a `Year-Month-Day` **character** object.

-We have written `str(df$ts)` to run on every step such that you may keep track of the changes of the date's format before and after each conversion and gain better intuition.
+You have written `str(df$ts)` to run on every step such that you may keep track of the changes of the date's format before and after each conversion and gain better intuition.

 `@hint`
 Both the `strptime()` and `format()` functions require two arguments: __a character vector to be converted__ and __a character sting specifying the format__.
 Format is a generic function that can reformat any string while strptime works specifically with dates and times.